seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-04.md

 quoted, *kammaṁ khettaṁ, viññāṇaṁ bījaṁ, taṇhā sineho*. *Kamma* is the field, consciousness the seed, and craving the moisture.

-Here the venerable *Therī* is replying from the point of view of *Dhamma*, which takes into account the mental aspect as well.
+Here the venerable *Therī* is replying from the point of view of Dhamma, which takes into account the mental aspect as well.
 It is not simply the outward visible image, as commonly understood by *nāma-rūpa*, but that image which falls on consciousness as its object.
 The reason for the arising and growth of *nāma-rūpa* is therefore the seed of consciousness.
 That consciousness seed grows in the field of *kamma*, with craving as the moisture.
 The outgrowth is in terms of aggregates, elements and bases.
-The cessation of consciousness is none other than *Nibbāna*.
+The cessation of consciousness is none other than Nibbāna.

 Some seem to think that the cessation of consciousness occurs in an *arahant* only at the moment of his *parinibbāna*, at the end of his life span.
 But this